SudarshanaSRao/SudarshanaSRao.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my portfolio website 😄 I am Sudarshana S Rao, a recent MS graduate from the University of Southern California.
+Welcome to my portfolio website 😄 I am Sudarshana, a recent MS graduate from the University of Southern California.
 I am passionate about Artificial Intelligence, Machine Learning, Data Science, and Deep Learning.

 Through my studies and projects, I have developed skills in Large Language Models, Generative AI, Data Engineering, and Data Analytics.
 I am eager to start my career and learn from experienced teams.